 Finding a physician a woman trusts – one she can speak honestly with and that honors her feelings and “inner life” – can help her become a “partner” in her own health.
 Knowing about preventative measures and women-friendly options can help her make the best decisions for her when at the doctor’s office.

-- Know what tests to ask for: A middle-aged woman should ask for a Vertical Auto Profile (VAP) Test.
+- Know what tests to ask for: A middle-aged woman should ask for a cholesterol particle size test.
 This test ensures more comprehensive cholesterol readings than standard lipid testing, as it measures plaque-producing Lp(a), which tends to rise in menopausal women.
 Ask also to have levels of biochemicals that can help predict CVD checked: C-reactive protein(CRP), homocysteine, and fibrinogen.